sasank-sasi/VoiceGPT-Homellc/README.md

 ---

-## Deployment
+## Running the Application
-To deploy the Home LLC Voice Assistant using Gradio:
+To run the Home LLC Voice Assistant using Gradio:

 ```bash
 pip install requirements.txt